CynicDog/cloud-native-spring-jib-k8s-action/catalog-service/README.md

     --port=5432 \
     --restart=Always

-kubectl expose pod catalog-db --port=5432
+kubectl expose pod polar-db --port=5432
 ```
 > Make sure the image `postgres:latest` is loaded on minikube context in advance.

 ## Start up `catalog-service` in a declarative way
-You can run `catalog-service` and `catalog-db` service (containerized postgres server) with manifest files all together as below:
+You can run `catalog-service` and `polar-db` service (containerized postgres server) with manifest files all together as below:
 ```
 ./src/main/resources/manifest/dev> kubectl apply -f ./
 ```